Have you thought about subscribing? It's free. seths.blog/subscribe

 Here’s the Marie Forleo interview:

-We’ll be relaunching The Marketing Seminar in January.
+The Marketing Seminar has run more than half a dozen times.
 This is a magical workshop, a 100+ day interactive experience with cohorts and project work and connection and more than fifty videos.
 The book is based on this experience.
 If you click the link above, you can sign up to be notified when the course goes live.

 If you’d prefer to simply watch the 50 videos, please do!
 More than 40,000 people have taken my Udemy courses, and you can find the Marketing course here.
 You can go at your own pace and start any time.

 Thanks for reading.
 Can’t wait to see what you’ll ship next.